ChatKBQA: A Generate-then-Retrieve Framework for Knowledge Base Question Answering with Fine-tuned Large Language Models: Methodology

-Given a query, unsupervised retrieval methods require no additional training to select the top k semantically most similar to the candidate set as the set of retrieved answers.
-BM25~\citep{BM25} uses term frequencies and inverse document frequencies to rank documents based on their relevance to a given query.
-SimCSE~\citep{SimCSE} and Contriever~\citep{Contriever} are unsupervised dense information retrieval using comparative learning models.
-ChatKBQA can switch between all the above unsupervised retrieval methods for entity retrieval and relation retrieval.
+Given a query, unsupervised retrieval methods such as SimCSE~\citep{SimCSE}, Contriever~\citep{Contriever}, and BM25~\citep{BM25}, require no additional training to identify the top k most semantically similar candidates from the set of retrieved answers.
+ChatKBQA can switch between all the above unsupervised retrieval methods.
+We also discuss the retrieval complexity in Appendix~\ref{complex}.